 Each class and spec combination has its own bonus provided by tier gear.
-The first bonus will kick in when you have 2 pieces of the tier set.
-Equipping 4 items from the set will provide your second bonus.
+The first bonus will kick in when you have two pieces of the tier set.
+Equipping four items from the set will provide your second bonus.

-To help you figure out what your tier bonuses are in patch 9.2, I’ve put a list for every spec in collapsible menus below:
+To help you figure out what your tier bonuses are, I’ve put a list for every spec in collapsible menus below: